 Much has been said about tangent line and how it relates to pool.
-There are some great drills for improving your tangent line which I will cover in a future article.
+There are some great drills for improving your tangent line which I cover in the article Tangent Line Drill.
 This article will show you two different systems for getting an accurate tangent line for pure follow and draw shots.
-I say pure follow and draw because I'm not talking about a stun follow or stun draw, I'm talking about either hitting the very top or very bottom of the cue ball.
+I say pure follow and draw because I'm not talking about a stun follow or a stun draw, I'm talking about either hitting the very top or very bottom of the cue ball.
 These systems will not only help you make game winning caroms, but they will also help you play lock up safeties.

 The first system I will cover is the draw carom.
 When you're faced with the situation below, the carom is not so easy.
 If the ball is not centered over the pocket it can be tough to create an exact line to carom in the nine.